pwang4-LBNL/Music-Composer-Classification-with-CNN-and-LSTM/README.md

 ### CNN

-The CNN model learns local musical patterns from MIDI representations such as piano rolls or feature matrices.
+The CNN model extracts local musical patterns from piano-roll or feature matrix representations using convolutional layers.
+It is designed to capture local pitch and rhythmic structures.

 ### LSTM

 The LSTM model learns temporal dependencies from sequential note events in MIDI files.
+It processes sequential note events and learns long-term temporal dependencies in musical compositions through recurrent memory cells.

+---

+## Data Representation

+The MIDI files are parsed into machine-learning representations suitable for deep learning models.

+Examples include:

+- Piano roll representation
+- Note event sequences
+- Pitch
+- Duration
+- Velocity
+- Tempo

 ---